 In the second quarter of the 19th century, Roberts recorded broad vistas of the ancient world with local inhabitants, as well as detailed studies of classical architectural ruins.
 These pictures were published in a magnificent series of lithographs in creamy earth tones, sometimes tinted, sometimes with full color, with accompanying text.
-Roberts’ work is now regarded as “one of the most important and elaborate ventures of nineteenth-century publishing, and […] the apotheosis of the tinted lithograph” (Abbey).
+This particular example of the view of Temple at Esneh is from from the scarce deluxe edition of the work, generally referred to as the “subscribers’ edition.”
+As such it is trimmed to the edge of the image and mounted on card as issued.
+The subscribers editions was published concurrently with the standard first edition at roughly twice the price; it wasn’t strictly limited to subscribers, but there were far fewer examples issued.
+It was one of the lithographs issued in the first edition of David Roberts’ Egypt and Nubia According to J.R.
+Abbey, this work, together with Roberts’ The Holy Land (1842-45, Abbey 385) forms “one of the most important and elaborate ventures in nineteenth-century publishing, and … the apotheosis of the tinted lithograph.”

 David Roberts was born in Edinburgh, Scotland.He began his career as a house painter and by 1816 was painting stage scenery for the theatre.
 In 1820 he met Clarkson Stanfield, who encouraged him as an artist, and in 1821 he moved to London, where he worked with Stanfield on sets at the Drury Lane Theatre.
 Roberts exhibited at the first show held by the Society of British Artists, and was able to become a full-time fine art painter in 1830.During the early 1830s he began to produce the sketches of foreign lands that were to make him famous, beginning with Spain.In 1838 and 1839 he undertook an extensive and adventurous journey to Alexandria, Cairo and other places in the Middle East, making extensive sketches.
 In the 1840s, over a period of seven years, his lithographs were published in 41 parts in The Holy Land, Syria, Idumea, Arabia, Egypt and Nubia.
 The works have proved to have lasting popularity and have been republished many times, most recently in 1989.
 Roberts also produced an illustrated work on Italy in the 1850s.
 His paintings are in many museum collections, including the Victoria and Albert Museum, London.